Nikoge/Statistics-and-Machine-Learning/README.md

 * ## Probability Theory

-  The course provides a theoretical foundation for models and methods based on the concept of probability.
+  The course provides a theoretical foundation of models and methods based on the concept of probability.
 All the assignments are written in paper.
 The course comprises:

   *  Probability distributions for univariate and multivariate random variables.